-DEADLINE FOR APPLICATIONS

-The deadline is generally November 1.
-Applicants must submit their completed proposals and 6 additional copies to CNS 300 c/o the chair of the Faculty Research Committee by 4:30 p.m. on the deadline announced.
-It is the candidate's responsibility to submit completed applications by the due date and time at the appropriate office.
+The deadline is generally around November 1.
+The official deadline is published each year by the Research Committee.
+Applications must be submitted on or before the deadline.
+Late applications will NOT be reviewed.

-The applicant must be a tenured associate or full professor.

-The applicant must be recommended by the Department Chair.
-Department Chairs who wish to apply should seek a letter of recommendation from a senior colleague.

-The applicant must devote two consecutive and uninterrupted months to full-time research or artistic work, and may not hold other major external fellowships or grants during the summer of the award.

-Recipients are not eligible to teach during their award period.

-Members of the Faculty Research Committee are not eligible to apply during their term in order to avoid conflict of interest.
+- The applicant must be a tenured associate or full professor. - The applicant must be recommended by the Department Chair.
+Department Chairs who wish to apply should seek a letter of recommendation from a senior colleague. - The applicant must devote two consecutive and uninterrupted months to full-time research or artistic work, and may not hold other major external fellowships or other internal research grants during the summer of the award. - Recipients are not eligible to teach during the summer of the award. - Members of the Faculty Research Committee are not eligible to apply during their term in order to avoid conflict of interest.